cosmos/ibc/spec/core/v2/ics-002-client-semantics/README.md

 ```

 `verifyNonMembership` is a generic proof verification method which verifies a proof of absence of a given `CommitmentPath` at the specified height.
 It MUST return an error if the verification is not successful.
 The caller is expected to construct the full `CommitmentPath` from a `CommitmentPrefix` and a standardized path (as defined in [ICS 24](../ics-024-host-requirements/README.md#path-space)).
-If the caller desires a particular delay period to be enforced,
-then it can pass in a non-zero `delayPeriodTime` or `delayPeriodBlocks`.
-If a delay period is not necessary, the caller must pass in 0 for `delayPeriodTime` and `delayPeriodBlocks`,
-and the client will not enforce any delay period for verification.

 Since the verification method is designed to give complete control to client implementations, clients can support chains that do not provide absence proofs by verifying the existence of a non-empty sentinel `ABSENCE` value.
 Thus in these special cases, the proof provided will be an ICS-23 Existence proof, and the client will verify that the `ABSENCE` value is stored under the given path for the given height.